surendra449/Customer-Segmentation-Campaign-Analytics/README.md

-# Market Segmentation & Campaign-Analytics for a leading Pizza chain in USA
+# Market Segmentation & Campaign Analytics for a leading Pizza chain in USA

 ## Objective 1